Financial-Times/origami/apps/website/_posts/2023-05-31-newsletter.md

 ## FT Professional

-Last months Origami has been working with FT Professional to gather requirements and identify which Origami components require a new professional theme, this quarter we managed to release more themes than we promised and we will release few more before Q2 finishes.
+Last months Origami has been working with FT Professional to gather requirements and identify which Origami components require a new FT Professional theme, this quarter we managed to release more themes than we promised and we will release a few more before Q2 finishes.

 Currently we support `o-banner`, `o-forms`, `o-tooltip`, `o-typography` and `o-buttons` component themes and variations.